BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Programs/Package-Automation/README.md

 When the package Executes and the notes are formatted as package shipping instructions, then shipments are limited to those referenced by the package notes.
 Here is an example of package Notes that request shipments for a package.

+## A word about the dependency on Comma Separated Value data

+The use of extracts and parsing of CSV data, increases the longevity of the solution.
+For product release upgrades, if field lengths are changed, or new fields are added, there is no impact since field lengths and positions are automatically determined by the CSV heading.

 ## Items outside of this folder, that might be a part of your solution: